 Layer 3 — Dashboard and Genie

-How Genie Works for Marketing
+How We Configured Genie for Marketing

-- “Revenue” refers to gross revenue from channel_revenue_summary.
+- “Revenue” refers to gross_revenue from channel_revenue_summary.

 - “Best promotion” means sort by promo_revenue descending from promotion_effectiveness.

-- “Margin” refers to profit_margin_percentage from item_performance.
+- “Margin” refers to profit_margin_pct from item_performance.

 - “Basket size” refers to avg_basket_size from customer_segment_performance.

-- Channel questions always go to channel_revenue_summary.
+- Channel questions route to channel_revenue_summary.

-- Product/category questions always go to item_performance.
+- Product and category questions route to item_performance.

-- Promotion/campaign questions always go to promotion_effectiveness.
+- Promotion and campaign questions route to promotion_effectiveness.

-- Customer/segment questions always go to customer_segment_performance.
+- Customer and segment questions route to customer_segment_performance.

-- Headline KPI questions go to marketing_kpi_summary.
+- Headline KPI questions route to marketing_kpi_summary.

 “How do preferred customers differ from regular customers?”

-“What product category is the most profitable?”
+“Which product category is the most profitable?”

-All categories sorted by average profit margin percentage.
+Returns all categories sorted by average profit margin percentage.

 Four Things We Learned